HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 Rack-specific power properties
 ------------------------------
 - **Design Value** is the power budget in Watts for the rack, this setting influences alarm event thresholds and power charts for the rack.
 The default setting of this value is copied from the parent location's "Rack Design" property at creation.
 Users can override this setting for specific racks.
 - **Rack Total Power Setting** controls the calculation method for the Total Power sensor.
-TThe default method is copied from the parent location at creation.
+The default method is copied from the parent location at creation.
 Users can override this setting per rack.

 ====
 SNMP